bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

       - http: POST wishes
 ```

 Here we declare two functions.
-The `wishlist` function is a function that returns all wishes from our database.
+The `wishlist` function is a function that returns all wishes from our DynamoDB table.
 In the `events` block we define that this should trigger on a http GET request with the path `/wishes`.
 The `newWish` function will, as the name applies, create a new wish in our DynamoDB table.
 It triggers on a http POST request with the path `/wishes`.
 The actual code for the two functions is listed below.

-**list all wishes**
+**List all wishes**
 ```js
 const AWS = require('aws-sdk');
 const dynamoDb = new AWS.DynamoDB.DocumentClient();